Smile (British TV series)

 Smile was a British Sunday morning children's programme created by production company Darrall Macqueen for CBBC.
-It first aired in 2002 on BBC Two.
+It first aired on 17 February 2002 on the CBBC Channel.
+BBC Two joined CBBC in airing the series from 1 September 2002.
 The final programme was broadcast on 26 August 2007.

 History

 In January 2002, Smile was commissioned for an initial 60-week run.
 Primarily a children's magazine programme featuring celebrity guests, the show also encouraged audience participation through competitions and games.
 It won an Indie Award for its interactivity, going on later to win two Children's BAFTAs.

 A number of cartoons and other programme acquisitions were transmitted during Smile on a rotational basis.
-Principally these included: Arthur, Batfink, BB3B, Even Stevens, Jakers!
+Principally these included Arthur, Batfink, BB3B, Even Stevens, Jakers!
 The Adventures of Piggley Winks, Legend of the Dragon, The Likeaballs and W.I.T.C.H.

 When the show first aired in 2002, it was likened to Saturday morning TV on a Sunday, except without a studio audience.
 It had celebrity guests, interviews, performances, games and 'built in' CBBC shows and cartoons.
 It had a very different feel with Fearne, Reggie and DJ Devstar.
 Once they left, however, the show's style changed and was aimed at the younger end of the CBBC audience.
 As a result, the programme became more game oriented.
 To enable the show to evolve, further changes were made.
 In the revamp, Rochelle Wiseman was lost.

 Between 2006 and 2007, Smile began to target the younger audience CBBC wanted to get, and with Barney and Kirsten as the two remaining presenters the show took on a battle of the sexes format.
 The celebrity guests and some items were dropped, although the cartoons remained, but the main significant change was that children were invited onto the set to take part.